jprester/kript-mind/README.md

 for example:
 - "What is the current price of {cryptocurrency} ?"
 - "What was the price of {cryptocurrency} on {yyyy-mm-dd} ?"
+- "What is Bitcoin?"
+- "what are your functions?"
+- "How can I buy crypto?"

 The bot will be regulary updated with new conversational features.